-However, geopolitical risks remain, which may negatively impact the return to pre-crisis economic growth patterns; risks include rising interest rates in the US and the euro area, a resurgence of the pandemic during the autumn, and supply chain disruptions leading to shortages of essential goods and services in Germany, slowing economic activity once again.
+Furthermore, geopolitical and policy risks remain, and may continue to jeopardise the return to pre-crisis economic growth patterns.
+These risks include rising interest rates in the US and the euro area and continuous supply chain disruptions leading to shortages of essential goods and services in Germany.

 The global pandemic had a direct and significant impact on the export-oriented German economy in 2020.
 Global demand for products manufactured in Germany fell sharply in 2020.
-For Germany, the coronavirus pandemic in 2020 caused the biggest decline in import and export volumes since the financial crisis in 2009.
+For Germany, the coronavirus pandemic in 2020 caused the largest decline in import and export volumes since the financial crisis in 2009.
 In total, Germany exported goods worth around 1.2 trillion euros and imported goods worth around 1.0 trillion euros in 2020.
-Exports fell by 9.3% and imports by 7.1% year on year compared with 2019.
+Exports fell by 9.3% and imports by 7.1% in a year-on-year comparison with 2019.

-The decline in trade volumes was driven by both reduced demand and the disruption to global supply chains owing to the pandemic as well as geopolitical developments.
+The decline in trading volumes was driven by both reduced demand and disruption to global supply chains owing to the pandemic and to geopolitical developments.

-The recovery of the global economy in 2021, mainly driven by China and the US, is boosting the German export economy.
-In May 2021 alone, Germany exported goods valued at 117.8 billion euros (decrease of 0.7% on previous month) and imported goods valued at 101.6 billion euros (increase of 0.1% on previous month).
-While exports nearly returned to pre-coronavirus pandemic levels in May, they exhibited strong growth of 36.4% over May of the previous year; imports rose respectively by 12.9%.
+The global economic recovery in 2021, mainly driven by China and the US, is boosting the German export economy.
+In September 2021 alone, Germany exported goods valued at 117.8 billion euros (decrease of 0.7% on previous month) and imported goods valued at 101.6 billion euros (increase of 0.1% on previous month).
+While exports nearly returned to pre-coronavirus pandemic levels in July, they exhibited strong growth of 7.1% on September 2020; imports rose respectively by 12.9%.
 As the Federal Statistical Office (Destatis) further reports based on preliminary results, exports were 0.3% lower and imports 7.8% higher in calendar- and seasonally adjusted terms than in February 2020, the month before the start of the coronavirus pandemic restrictions in Germany.

-Germany is still considered one of the most international economies in the world.
-Exports account for approx. 50% (43.8% in 2020) of annual GDP is accounted for by exports to other countries, making Germany one of the three largest trading nations in the world.
-China reclaimed the title of the world's largest exporter in 2020 (2.5 trillion US dollars), followed at a significant distance by the United States in a distant second place with exports of around 1.6 trillion US dollars and Germany with exports worth 1.5 trillion US dollars.
+Germany is still considered to be one of the most international economies in the world.
+Exports account for approx. 50% (43.8% in 2020) of annual GDP, making Germany one of the three largest trading nations in the world.
+China reclaimed the title of the world's largest exporter in 2020 (2.5 trillion US dollars), with the United States in a distant second place with exports of approx. 1.6 trillion US dollars followed by Germany with exports of 1.5 trillion US dollars.

 For further information on transatlantic trade flows please visit "Umschwung im Weißen Haus – mehr Berechenbarkeit für transatlantische Handelsströme".

-According to the German Federal Employment Agency, around 2.6 million people are currently unemployed in Germany.
-The unemployment rate fell to 5.2% in October 2021, a decrease of 0.2% from the previous month, which was 13.9 percentage points lower than in October 2020 and further below the pre-crisis level.
-The unemployment rate is expected to decline further in the course of 2021 as skilled labour shortages continue to weigh heavily on the labour market.
+According to the German Federal Employment Agency, approx. 2,377,000 million people are currently unemployed in Germany.
+The unemployment rate fell to 5.2% in October 2021, a decrease of 0.2% from the previous month, which was 13.9 percentage points lower than in October 2020 and further below the pre-crisis rate.
+The unemployment rate is expected to decline further in the course of 2021 as the shortage of skilled labour continues to weigh heavily on the labour market.

-According to research by the German Institute for Employment Research (IAB), those hardest hit by the crisis are mini-jobbers and the self-employed.
-For 2021, the IAB expects an average decline of 150,000 in the number of self-employed to 3.8 million.
+Based on a forecast from the German Institute for Employment Research (IAB), those hardest hit by the crisis are mini-jobbers and the self-employed.
+For 2021, the IAB expects an average decline of 150,000 in the number of self-employed, falling to 3.8 million.
 This would be the lowest level since the mid-1990s.
-For people who are employed exclusively in a mini job, researchers expect a decline of 200,000 to 4.6 million people.
-As a result, it can be assumed that the effects of the coronavirus crisis will be felt most by low-income earners.
+For people employed exclusively in a mini-job, the researchers expect a decline of 200,000 to 4.6 million people.
+As a result, it can be assumed that the effects of the coronavirus crisis will be felt most by those on low incomes.

-That said, unemployment in Germany and other European countries has proven to be moderate by international comparison.
-This is because employers made extensive use of reduced working hours’ programmes and government subsidies during the coronavirus crisis.
+That said, the rise in unemployment in Germany and other European countries has proven to be moderate by international comparison.
+This is because employers made extensive use of short-term work programmes and government subsidies during the coronavirus crisis.